molliemarie/MSIA-D3Course-2019/Projects&Exercises/FirstCompleteScatter/README.md

 For this first project, we're going to use data from [The National UFO Reporting Center](http://www.nuforc.org/), a website where people can report UFO sightings.

-We'll make a fairly basic plot with no interactions to start that will end up looking something like this
+We'll make a fairly basic plot with no interactions to start that will end up looking something like this:

 ![static scatter](imgs/staticScatter.png)